nestjs/docs.nestjs.com/content/techniques/cookies.md

 app.use(cookieParser());
 ```

-You can also pass several options to the `cookieParser` middleware:
+You can pass several options to the `cookieParser` middleware:

 - `secret` a string or array used for signing cookies.
 This is optional and if not specified, will not parse signed cookies.
 If a string is provided, this is used as the secret.
 If an array is provided, an attempt will be made to unsign the cookie with each secret in order.
 - `options` an object that is passed to `cookie.parse` as the second option.
 See [cookie](https://www.npmjs.org/package/cookie) for more information.